alexandresanlim/chat-btc/README.md

 ```
 and put on [services/commands](https://github.com/alexandresanlim/chat-btc/tree/master/services/commands) path

-⚠️ <b>The file name is the command sent by user to invoke this command</b>
+⚠️ <b>The file name should match the command entered by the user to invoke this command.</b>

 ### Create with parameter [🔝](#menu)

-When url require a paramter as bellow example, you can set `{0}` on url and define a parameter default as `"default": "Bitcoin"`.
-It Represente the secondary word type sent by user.
+When the URL requires a parameter, as in the example below, you can use `{0}` in the URL and define a default parameter as `"default": "Bitcoin"`.
+This represents the secondary term entered by the user.

 ```json
 {